MaireadWCI/Magilligan-Oyster-Farm-Website-Project-one/README.md

 ## UX.2.User Stories
 <ul>
-<li>As a customer, I want be able to navigate through the website clearly</li>
+<li>As a customer, I want be able to navigate through the website clearly.</li>
-<li>As a customer, I want to understand what quality the product are and how this is achieved</li>
+<li>As a customer, I want to learn more about the company and the product and services offered and to understand what quality the product are and how this is achieved.</li>
-<li>As a customer, I want to be able to contact the company to clarify information and negotiate sales</li>
+<li>As a customer, I want to be able to contact the company to clarify information and negotiate sales.</li>
-<li>As a customer, I want to find social media links to the business</li>
+<li>As a customer, I want to find social media links to the business.</li>
-<li>As a customer, I want to learn more about the company and the product and services offered</li>
 <ul>

 ## UX.3.Color Scheme